Roaming the landscape in a Land Rover

 Take the Land Rover Freelander 2 that was busy keeping us safe.
 Recently revitalised for 2013, the Freelander is probably the class leader when it comes to all-round ability, especially when one of the criteria is decent off-road ability.

-The heart and brain of the Freelander, and the source of its breadth of capability, is the Terrain Response System that allows the driver to flip between different traction control modes dependent on the terrain you are navigating.
+The heart and brain of the Freelander, and the source of its breadth of capability, is the Terrain Response System that allows the driver to flip between different traction control modes depending on the terrain you are navigating.
 So as I dodged cows at night on a tar road, the system was in General Driving mode.
 An hour later we turned off the tar and onto the dirt road to Elandskraal.
-I pressed a button and selected Grass-Gravel-Snow, and with that the traction control was adjusted to keep the vehicle on the straight and narrow on the loose gravel surface.
+I pressed a button and selected Grass-Gravel-Snow, and with that, the traction control was adjusted to keep the vehicle on the straight and narrow on the loose gravel surface.
 The next day I would choose the Mud and Ruts setting for a steep, rocky decline, and Hill Descent Control would automatically keep me from running out of control.
 All of this is combined with excellent aperture and departure angles and 210mm of ground clearance.

 While the Freelander’s facelift includes more purposeful looks, even more features and improved comfort, the most newsworthy element is an entirely new engine.
 Replacing the 3,2-litre V6 petrol engine is a 2-litre turbocharged unit good for power output of 177kW and 340Nm of torque.
 It is sensational to drive, but I, for one, would choose either of Land Rover’s four-cylinder diesels (either 110kW or 140kW, and both with 420Nm) over it any day of the week, mainly for the far better fuel economy and the resultant extra range per tank, but also for the extra torque.